hdesai17/chemoproteogenomics/README.md

 ## MSFragger command-line 2-stage search
+_The updated GUI is recommended over command-line scripts._ \

-Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation. _The updated GUI is recommended over command-line scripts._
+Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.

 ### Running